 When storing the unit for a short period of time, the battery should be disconnected from the coach to prevent draining.
-Your unit is equipped with a battery disconnect switch.
+As an option, your unit may be equipped with a battery disconnect switch.
 Simply push the switch to the "STORE" position when storing your unit.
 To use the unit again, simply push the switch to the "USE" position.
+If the unit is not equipped with a disconnect switch, disconnect the cables directly from the battery.
 When not using your unit for an extended period of time, the battery should be removed and stored in a warm place.
 Mark the cables, positive and negative, for easy identification.
 Batteries are not to be stored on concrete floors.
 The battery may require periodic charging during storage.
 If the unit is to be stored for a long period of time, it is recommended that all the batteries inside the unit be removed from clocks, radios, smoke alarms, etc. This will prevent unnecessary drain and corrosion of the batteries.
 The coach battery is a deep cycle RV/marine battery.
 This type of battery consumes water and must be filled periodically.

 Please be sure to check the battery water level on a regular basis.
 Consult the owner's manual supplied by the battery manufacturer.
-This can be found in the Owner's Information Package received with this unit.

-Battery Disconnect Panel
+Battery Disconnect Switch